What is Squalene?

 Where is squalene/squalene found?

 A study by BLOOM discovered that 1 out of 14 products contained shark squalene in the US.
 The beauty industry claims it’s a perfect mimic of our natural oils for a more youthful face, and some claim it holds medicinal value.
-What they don’t tell you is that deep sea spiny dogfish are a major source of this compound.
-Some shark populations like the spiny dogfish on the west coast are overfished, with increased pressure in the Atlantic.
+What they don’t tell you is that deep sea sharks are a major source of this compound.
+Some shark populations like the spiny dogfish on the west coast have been overfished commercially, with increased pressure in the Atlantic.
 These and other sharks are consumed for their meat in addition to liver oil.
-Some have accused fishermen of killing the sharks for the squalene, are “livering” the sharks and throwing them overboard: however there is no available evidence to substantiate this.
+Some have accused fishermen of killing the sharks for the liver (akin to shark finning) “livering” the sharks and throwing them overboard: however there is no available evidence to substantiate this.
 A major side effect of this industry is sharks once caught as bycatch and returned alive are now being killed.

 The negative effects of squalene for sharks:

 Since sharks don’t have swim bladders like bony fish to aid in buoyancy, they have large oily livers that help them control their buoyancy.
 The shark’s liver can be up to 25% of its body weight, making it the biggest organ in their body.

 Since sharks (especially deep-sea sharks) have this oil compound in higher amounts in their livers.
 Historically, shark liver has been used for vitamin A, particularly during world war II when the east coast cod fishery was blockaded and shut down.
 Chemosynthesis of vitamin A after the war essentially eliminated the fishery, but the demand did create a sudden market for soupfin, blue and even white sharks off the west coast, and may be the source of conservationists claims of shark livering.